JanusGraph/janusgraph/RELEASING.md

 Once the release is selected click `Release`.
 The staging directory should be automatically deleted after the release is completed.
 The release artifacts will be synched over to Maven Central in about 2 hours.

+### Create a new branch if needed

+In case the release was happening in `master` branch (which is used for `latest` minor or major version), you need to create a new branch in the format `v${major_version}.${minor_version}` (the patch version is ignored).
+Also, if it's a new major release, ensure the branch is protected by going to [Branch protection rules](https://github.com/JanusGraph/janusgraph/settings/branches) and creating the same protection rules as were used for `master` branch.
+This step is necessary to ensure that the next commit (snapshot restoration commit) triggers documentation build process and the new branch name will be added into the documentation's dropdown menu as the latest release.

 ### Update from pre-release to release